 - Setting or removing a row identifier

-Please note that standard date only updates will not automatically create a dataset backup*.
+Please note that standard data only updates will not automatically create a dataset backup*.

 *This refers to updates through the Socrata Dataset Management Experience.
 This behavior may differ based on your data update process.

 How many backups can I have on a dataset?